-Provisions on tax relief for foreign employees are found in 11 Chap.
-22 - 23 a §§ of the Income Tax Act (1999:1229).
+Provisions on tax relief for foreign employees are found in Chapter 11 Sections 22 - 23 a of the Income Tax Act (1999:1229).
 Since 2001 they have covered experts/specialists, researchers, and other key personnel, and from 2012, everyone receiving monthly remuneration over a certain level.

 The legislation provides an additional advantage to companies who need foreign expertise for their Swedish operations.